Monday, November 4, 2024

 The University of Michigan student government withheld student activities fee allocation in order to pressure the University to divest from support of Israel.
 The Michigan student organization funding was later restored even in the face of severe backlash from pro-Palestinian groups.
 This is a new strategy that could take hold at other campuses.
 If it does, it could become a new spark for pro-Israel groups to claim anti-Semitism as well as serve as fodder for criticizing the liberal take-over of institutions.

 Arrests at Michigan's activities fair, disruption of Pomona's opening convocation, the arrest of 3 protestors at the University of Chicago, and Temple University's suspension of Students for Justice in Palestine for disrupting a job fair are examples of the variety of ways campuses are experiencing protests.
-Cornell banned 4 students from campus for 3 years for disrupting its career fair.
-Two Columbia University demonstrators were arrested when they protested at the main gates to the campus and a pro-Israel assistant professor was barred from campus.
+Cornell banned 4 students from campus for 3 years for disrupting its career fair and emails between the President and an adjunct Law professor over a proposed course on Gaza and settler colonialism became controversial.
+Two Columbia University demonstrators were arrested when they protested at the main gates to the campus, a pro-Israel assistant professor was barred from campus, and NYU professors were arrested for participating in a pro-Palestinian demonstration.
 Career fair disruption is another way to press divestment by pressuring companies with ties to Israel.

 The focus on divestment in military support to Israel appears to be having little impact on most campuses.
 Brown University and Chapman University rejected divestment demands.
 However, the resignation of a Brown University board member over the prospect of a divestment vote demonstrates that in some cases, protest pressure works.
 Both Columbia and Brown received commendation letters for a coalition of Attorneys General for not divesting in Israel.
 Brown suspended Students for Justice in Palestine after they protested the University's decision not to divest.
 Higher education in Gaza has been effectively destroyed.
 Protests among Israeli universities demanding that the government negotiate for a cease fire and return of hostages has seriously impacted educational progress there as well.